 This speech therapy application uses video technology and voice control to develop speech articulation for young children.
 It has thousands of activities to help kids practice speech in a fun way.

 The app will help to boost the pronunciation and speech of a child.
 It enhances their interaction and imitation skills, making them confident about talking to other people.
-Teachers can also witness a higher engagement in practicing speech sounds with their students.
+Teachers can also witness a higher engagement in practising speech sounds with their students.

 The developers of this application have introduced some significant changes, such as an education section for parents, savable filters, and access to the reading application “Reading Blubs.”